dogsbodytech/pi-display/README.md

 The Raspberry Pi team then [released PIXEL](https://www.raspberrypi.org/blog/introducing-pixel/) which included a much more up to date version of the Chromium browser however a few years later we noticed the display flashing as the page loads.

 We are now using the latest version of Firefox which has fixed both of these issues perfectly.

+We also used to download and compile the latest version of [cec-client](https://github.com/Pulse-Eight/libcec) however the modern that come with the OS now work great.

 ## Sources ##
 - http://blogs.wcode.org/2013/09/howto-boot-your-raspberry-pi-into-a-fullscreen-browser-kiosk/